swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 The behavior depends as above on the mutation-modifier and whether the defining type is escapable or nonescapable.

 **Initializers:** An initializer can define lifetime dependencies on one or more arguments.
-In this case, we use the same rules same as for “Functions” above by using the convention that initializers can be viewed as functions that return `Self`:
+In this case, we use the same rules as for “Functions” above by using the convention that initializers can be viewed as functions that return `Self`:

 ```swift